 Within the quarter section we need to be able to identify the location of the parcel itself.
-The description will always start with the location within a quarter section, followed by the location of the quarter section within the section.
+The parcel legal description will always start with the location within a quarter section, followed by the location of the quarter section within the section.

 For instance, S ½ SE ¼ of Sec 10, T83N, R23W would be:

 - An 80 acre tract on the south half of the southeast quarter of Section 10, in Township 83 North, Range 23 West.
-Within the section that would be the greyed out tract below:
+Within the section that would be the grayed out tract below:

 One more example – SE ¼ NE ¼ of Sec 28, T84N, R35W: